Trademark questions, answered directly

 Do I need a lawyer to file a trademark?

 You are not required to use a lawyer if you are domiciled in the United States, but foreign-domiciled applicants must use a licensed U.S. attorney under USPTO rules.
-In practice, most refusals come from avoidable mistakes — an inadequate search, the wrong class, a defective identification of goods, or a bad specimen — which is why attorney-led filings are more likely to survive examination.
-At MARQ a licensed attorney does the work for a flat $499 plus USPTO fees.
+Avoidable issues can arise from an inadequate search, the wrong class, a defective identification of goods, or an unacceptable specimen.
+At MARQ, legal work follows an attorney-led process for a flat $499 plus USPTO fees.

 How do I get Amazon Brand Registry?